-Print quality will not be a concern for inkjet printers.
+Print quality is not be a concern for inkjet printers.
 Even Officejet printers have descent printer quality.
 Still, I would avoid office type printers and prefer photo oriented printers.

 Paper handling is another important factor.
 You don’t want a printer that can only feed heavy paper one sheet at a time.
 The specs should reveal whether it can handle 20 sheets of heavy paper at a time.
 Or needs you to feed a single at a time through a bypass tray.

 Lastly, cost should be low enough to justify printing the invitations yourself.
 A $800 photo printer for printing 150 invitations doesn’t make much sense.
 Most inkjet printers The most important factors I found are print quality, heavy paper handling, and cost.

 Due to their higher initial cost and expensive toner cartridges, the benefits of laser printers aren’t realized until you print thousands of pages.
 Printing costs of inkjet and laser printers converge around 5,000 pages.
 After which laser printers save you money.